emh-Jo-Shinner/email-verify-api-docs/docs/glossary.rst

 		Spam traps are used by many block lists (:term:`DNSBL`) to detect spammers.

 		For more information, see `Wikipedia - Spam Traps <https://en.wikipedia.org/wiki/Spamtrap>`_.

+	TXT
+		TXT records associate arbitary and unformatted text with a domain.
+TXT records uses include Sender Policy Framework (SPF) and other domain validation applications.

+		For more information, see `Wikipedia - TXT record <https://en.wikipedia.org/wiki/TXT_record>`_.

 	XML
 		**e(X)tensible Markup Language**